Jared-Richard/Jared-Richard.github.io/_posts/2020-11-05-olympus-investment-management.md

 category: finance
 ---

-A student-led investment fund I co-founded with Nathan Walemba that implements quantitative research alongside rigorous fundamental analysis to actively invest in the financial markets.
+A student-led investment fund I co-founded with Nathan Walemba.
+Olympus Fund implements quantitative research alongside rigorous fundamental analysis to actively invest in the financial markets.

 <!-- more -->